 Everything begins with a consultation.
 You can talk to your primary care doctor or directly to the experts at Port.
 St Lucie Hospital.
 Unlike a general hospital, Port St. Lucie Hospital has a variety of specialized treatment programs to help patients manage and overcome mental health problems.

-Everything begins with a consultation, where patients and their loved ones have a discussion with one of our doctors.
+At the consultation, patients and their loved ones can have a discussion with one of our doctors.
 Our mental health counselors will walk you through available options and how to begin getting the help you need.
 Moreover, crisis care services are available 24/7 for patients in acute crisis who may need immediate care in a safe and structured environment.

 Transparency About Costs and Financial Options